SajayR/llmforecasting/README.md

 ## Task 2: LSTM Baseline

 There are multiple different LSTM models we built, with the point being that we wanted the best representation from LSTM's for each scenario.
-Two LSTM models were trained for two different context lengths; a week and 3 days.
-For both, we split the datapoints into sets of 8 days each, where the 7 days acted as context and 8th day acted as the target output, and careful consideration was taken to make sure the sets did not overlap to prevent data leakage.
+Two LSTM models were trained for a context length of a week, with the prediction of day.
+The datapoints into sets of 8 days each, where the 7 days acted as context and 8th day acted as the target output, and careful consideration was taken to make sure the sets did not overlap to prevent data leakage.
 The following metrics were obtained for comparision with LLM's

 * Mean Absolute Error (On scaled-down data): **0.0570**